Stonefish Fish

 Watch Video

-Stonefish are carnivorous predators with a varied diet consisting mainly of small fish, crustaceans, and other invertebrates found in their coastal habitat.
-Additionally, stonefish are known to be cannibalistic, consuming smaller individuals of their species if the opportunity presents itself.
-They are ambush hunters, lying in wait among rocks or sand until prey comes within striking distance.
-(See video).
+Stonefish are carnivorous predators, eating mainly small fish, crustaceans, and other invertebrates.
+They are also known to be cannibalistic, consuming smaller individuals of their species if the opportunity presents itself.
+They are ambush hunters, lying in wait among rocks or sand until prey comes within striking distance (See video).

 The stonefish's capture technique is called ‘gape and suck’.
-The stonefish can expand the volume of its throat, which has extra pleated skin to allow expansion, and mouth in a split second.
-When it opens its powerful jaws wide open and expands its throat, it creates a significant vacuum suction pressure between the inside of its mouth and the outside environment which sucks its unsuspecting prey into its gaping mouth where it is swallowed whole.
+When it opens its powerful jaws wide open and expands its throat, it creates a significant vacuum suction pressure between the inside of its mouth and the outside environment, which sucks its unsuspecting prey into its gaping mouth, where it is swallowed whole.
 This action is so quick that it's all over in less than 1/100th of a second.

 Stonefish Reproduction Stonefish Life-cycle